 FTX filed for bankruptcy on Nov.
 11. It is now the subject of an investigation by the Department of Justice and the Securities and Exchange Commission.
 Some reports have surfaced that customer funds from FTX were used in trading by FTX’s sister firm, Alameda Research, which has also filed for bankruptcy.
 SBF said in an interview last week that he did not "knowingly comingle funds," and said that the collapse was due to a "failure of oversight."

 SBF was hailed as the white knight of the crypto when he swooped in to bail out several crypto companies during the downturn earlier this year.
 No longer a billionaire, he was worth $26 billion at his peak.
 With the collapse of FTX, the 30-year-old founder has said in interviews that he believes his fortune to be somewhere in the range of $100,000.

 Armstrong has been vocal over the past few weeks about how FTX’s bankruptcy could impact the broader crypto landscape, which was already in the middle of a Crypto Winter when FTX collapsed last month.

-“The DOJ or somebody should be able to make—just based on his public statements, I think there’s a very open and shut case for fraud,” Armstrong said at the a16z crypto Founder Summit on Tuesday.
-He added, “I’m not an expert on this, but the people I talk to seem to agree on that.”
+Last week, Armstrong said that he found it “baffling” that SBF was not already in police custody.
+“The DOJ or somebody should be able to make—just based on his public statements, I think there’s a very open-and-shut case for fraud,” he said at a crypto conference on Nov.
+29.

 This story was originally featured on Fortune.com